Information Criterion for Boltzmann Approximation Problems: Introduction

-For a large class of Bayesian inference problems, $r$ is computationally light to evaluate so that discarding some observations is not burdensome.
-As such, Markov chain Monte Carlo methods have been used extensively in practice, such as the Metropolis-Hastings algorithm that probabilistically accepts or rejects samples \citep{metropolis1953equation,hastings1970monte}, mainly because of theoretical guarantee on asymptotically exact sampling from $q^*$.
+When $r$ is computationally light to evaluate, Markov chain Monte Carlo methods have been used extensively in practice, such as the Metropolis-Hastings algorithm that probabilistically accepts or rejects samples \citep{metropolis1953equation,hastings1970monte}, mainly because of theoretical guarantee on asymptotically exact sampling from $q^*$.
+Also, for exact sampling, the acceptance-rejection sampling algorithm is widely used if an upper-bounding function of $r$ is known.

-But there is growing interest in the problems where evaluating $r$ is computationally heavy: $r$ involves computing the likelihood for a large dataset \citep{Blei2017} or a complex Bayesian model \citep{Beaumont2010,sunnaaker2013approximate}.
-The former case often resorts to the variational inference \citep{jordan1999introduction,wainwright2008graphical} and the latter case the approximate Bayesian computation \citep{rubin1984bayesianly,sunnaaker2013approximate}.
-Another example arises when $r$ requires running a computationally expensive algorithm or simulator \citep{kurtz2013,Choe2015}.
+But there is growing interest in the BA problems where evaluating $r$ is computationally heavy.
+In Bayesian inference, $r$ may involve computing the likelihood for a large dataset \citep{Blei2017} or a complex Bayesian model \citep{Beaumont2010,sunnaaker2013approximate}.
+For the causal inference, if the model involves covariates (which is often the case), we need to sample counterfactual variables several times per each possible covariate value.
+For simulation-based inference, running a simulator is often computationally expensive \citep{Choe2015,pratola2018bayesian}.
 In such scenarios, one can only afford a relatively small number (e.g., hundreds or thousands) of evaluations of $r$ and does not want to discard any of them.
 This paper focuses on this scenario where we use every evaluation of $r$ to approximate $q^*$.

-While the approximation of $q^*$ is of primary interest, this study also emphasizes the estimation of the normalizing constant $\rho$ because this quantity is, in some applications, even more important to estimate than the density $q^*$ itself (recall $\rho$ is the model evidence for Bayesian inference and the estimand for importance sampling).
+While the approximation of $q^*$ is of primary interest, this study also emphasizes the estimation of the normalizing constant $\rho$ because this quantity is, in some applications, even more important to estimate than the density $q^*$ itself. $\rho$ is the model evidence for Bayesian inference and the estimand for importance sampling.
 In particular, importance sampling requires sampling from the approximate density of $q^*$ and evaluating $r$ at the sampled points to unbiasedly estimate $\rho = \mathbb{E}_{\mu}\!\left[r \right]$ (with respect to the measure $\mu$) with a minimal variance.
-Therefore, a sampling-based approach to approximate $q^*$ is the focus of this study to ensure desirable probabilistic guarantees on estimating $\rho$, instead of optimization-based approaches (e.g., with space-filling designs), which could be promising if the goal was to only approximate $q^*$.
+Therefore, a sampling-based approach to approximate $q^*$ is a key to the BA problem and is the focus of this study to ensure desirable probabilistic guarantees on estimating $\rho$.